Susceptibility of Continual Learning Against Adversarial Attacks: Introduction

+\textbf{Misclassification of Task Classes:} One of the prominent vulnerabilities observed is the misclassification of task classes.
+Adversarial attacks can manipulate the decision boundaries of existing continual learning models, leading to misclassifications.
+Consequently, the integrity of the learned knowledge is compromised, hindering the model's ability to adapt to new tasks effectively.

+\textbf{Lack of Adversarial Robustness:} Another critical vulnerability is the lack of adversarial robustness in current continual learning approaches.
+Adversarial examples crafted to exploit vulnerabilities in the model's decision-making process can successfully deceive the model, posing a significant threat to its reliability and usability.

+\textbf{Implications for the Continual Learning Research Community:} The vulnerabilities identified in existing continual learning approaches necessitate urgent attention from the continual learning research community.
+It is imperative that researchers not only focus on advancing the state-of-the-art continual learning methodologies but also consider the vulnerability aspect of their proposed methods.
+Failure to address these vulnerabilities could impede the practical applicability of continual learning techniques in critical domains, such as autonomous vehicles, healthcare, and cyber security.

-This paper conducts an empirical study that reveals insight into a series of shortcomings of the existing Task-IL approaches against adversarial attacks.
-Using Task-IL, we investigate how state-of-the-art continual learning approaches against adversarial attacks rate in terms of security, privacy, and robustness.
-We consider three regularization-based experiments i.e, Elastic Weight Consolidation (EWC) \cite{ewc}, Elastic Weight Consolidation Online (EWC online) \cite{ewc} and Synaptic Intelligence (SI) \cite{si}), and three replay based i.e, Learning without Forgetting (Lwf) \cite{lwf}, Deep Generative Replay (DGR) \cite{dgr} and Deep Generative Replay with Distillation (DGR+Distill) \cite{dgr}).
+This paper presents an empirical study that illuminates several limitations within existing continual learning approaches when subjected to adversarial attacks.
+Our observations reveal that current continual learning algorithms are susceptible to adversarial attacks, allowing any class, whether belonging to the current or previously learned tasks, to be easily misclassified into the desired task class.
+We consider three regularization-based experiments i.e., Elastic Weight Consolidation (EWC) \cite{ewc}, Elastic Weight Consolidation Online (EWC online) \cite{ewc} and Synaptic Intelligence (SI) \cite{si}), and three replay based i.e., Learning without Forgetting (Lwf) \cite{lwf}, Deep Generative Replay (DGR) \cite{dgr} and Deep Generative Replay with Distillation (DGR + Distill) \cite{dgr}) and iCarl \ref{fig:icarl_cil} .

+This paper presents an empirical study that illuminates several limitations within existing continual learning approaches when subjected to adversarial attacks.
+Our observations reveal that current continual learning algorithms are susceptible to adversarial attacks, allowing any class, whether belonging to the current or previously learned tasks, to be easily misclassified into the desired task class.
+We have undertaken a comprehensive exploration involving three regularization-based experiments, namely, Elastic Weight Consolidation (EWC) \cite{ewc}, Elastic Weight Consolidation Online (EWC online) \cite{ewc}, and Synaptic Intelligence (SI) \cite{si}, in conjunction with three replay-based methodologies, specifically, Learning without Forgetting (Lwf) \cite{lwf}, Deep Generative Replay (DGR) \cite{dgr}, and Deep Generative Replay with Distillation (DGR+Distill) \cite{dgr}, alongside iCarl as depicted in Figure \ref{fig:icarl_cil}.
+The vulnerability exhibited by existing continual learning approaches underscores the need for immediate attention from the continual learning research community.
+It necessitates a dual focus on advancing continual learning methodologies while concurrently addressing the vulnerability aspects in future proposals.